RobK-AA/platereon/README.md

 culinary artists to get rewarded by their supporters for doing what they love - making great food and sharing it with the world.

+Platereon was built with React, Redux, JavaScript, HTML, CSS and Ruby on Rails.

 Platereon offers both creators and supporters a number of exciting features:
   * Full session control
     * The ability to log in and log out